vladganin/Python-Projects/README.md

 # Python-Projects

-This code draws a grid.
+test2.py - this code draws a grid.